 He goes on to name Joseph of Arimathea as Jesus’s brother James, which fits in with what BLL say, even though they do not make that final deduction.
 “It, therefore, comes as no surprise that Jesus was entombed in a sepulchre that belonged to his own royal family.
 Neither is it surprising that Pilate should allow Jesus’s brother to take charge; nor that the women of Jesus’s family should accept the arrangements made by Joseph (James) without question” (p71).
 He makes the obviously unverifiable suggestion that “when Mary first saw Jesus and thought he was the gardener, the inference is that she believed she was looking at James” (p78, where he does offer his reasons for saying this).

 (An intriguing detail, which seems to have escaped the various authors’ notice, is that John continues: “Because it was the Jewish day of Preparation, and the tomb was nearby, they laid Jesus there” (19.42).
 He is therefore saying that Jesus was put there for convenience, to avoid having to do forbidden work on the Sabbath.
-The implication is that at any other time he would have been buried elsewhere, thus not in the tomb owned by Joseph/James.
+The implication is that at any other time he would have been put somewhere else, thus not in the tomb owned by Joseph/James.
 Where might that be?)

 Can we trust Gardner?
 He is a controversial figure, claims to have inside knowledge.
 (I have discussed this in a previous article.
 Please refer to this if desired.)
 For what it’s worth, in my opinion his argument does make a lot of sense, his account is credible, which does not, of course, prove that it is true.